ErrorMaker/G-Earth-CTF-Captura-SALVA/README.md

 # G-Earth-CTF-Captura-SALVA
-Extension built to help users pass the icecream to other players.
-Also has other functions to help in the game..
+Extension built to click gate automatically as soon as someone clicks the switch.
+This is made for CTF save!
 How to use install it and get it working:

 1. Download G-Earth.
 There is 64Bit and 32Bit, please use the correct one according to your computers operating system
 2. Keep everything in this file (Geode.dll, Geode.Extension.Windows.dll, Recuperarell.dll, and websocket-sharp.dll)